chriseteka/aviron/README.md

 * Send documents via a socket from within a Java application to *clamd* for on-the-fly virus scanning
-* Build virus scanners with support for quarantine
+* Build virus scanners with support for quarantine.
+Infected files can be moved/copied to a quarantine directory
 * Dynamically limit *clamd* CPU usage through time-based CPU limit profiles

 The ClamAV tools (clamd, clamdscan, clamscan) are just simple virus scanners.
 They lack